ldijkman/async-esp-fs-webserver/docs/data/readme.md

 content for littlefs

-you could try my scheduler page that is served from ESP webserver
+you could try my scheduler page
+- that should be served from ESP webserver
+- to have working websocket json messages to the ESP

 https://ldijkman.github.io/async-esp-fs-webserver/data/index.html